 The use of video-aware and voice-aware firewalls and proxies provides network security while supporting video and voice traffic.
 As such, when implementing a firewall or proxy in a gateway, and video conferencing or IP telephony traffic passes through the gateway, a video-aware or voice-aware firewall or proxy will need to be used.
 However, this does not require separate firewalls or proxies to be deployed for video conferencing, IP telephony and data traffic.
-In such cases, an organisation is encouraged to implement one firewall or proxy that is video-aware and data-aware; voice-aware and data-aware depending on their needs.
+In such cases, an organisation is encouraged to implement one firewall or proxy that is video-aware and data-aware; voice-aware and data-aware; or video-aware, voice-aware and data-aware depending on their needs.

-Control: ISM-0546; Revision: 9; Updated: Jun-22; Applicability: All; Essential Eight: N/A When video conferencing or IP telephony traffic passes through a gateway containing a firewall or proxy, a video-aware or voice-aware firewall or proxy is used.
+Control: ISM-0546; Revision: 9; Updated: Jun-22; Applicability: All; Essential Eight: N/A When video conferencing or IP telephony traffic passes through a gateway containing a firewall or proxy, a videoaware or voice-aware firewall or proxy is used.